rzere/DejaVu/docs/index.md

 ## Current Version

-We have an [alpha prototype](https://github.com/rzere/DejaVu/) that supports the following functionality:
+We have released our [alpha prototype](https://github.com/rzere/DejaVu/) that supports the following functionality:
 ### Reverse Image Search
 Determine what content is genuine by seeing other appearances of the same image
 ### Checking for Reports